Epsom Downs Racecourse

 The highlight event at the racecourse is undoubtedly the Epsom Derby.
 It is regarded as Britain’s richest horseracing event and the most prestigious out all the classics ran during the traditional flat racing season.
 The race sees thoroughbred horses over the age of three compete over the 2,420 metres course in hopes of becoming the Epsom champion.

-The Derby at Epsom Downs Festival begins on Friday 31st May 2024 with Epsom Ladies Day.
+The Derby at Epsom Downs Festival begins on Friday 4th June 2027 with Epsom Ladies Day.
 This famous event combines the very best in fabulous fashion, style and riveting horse racing, giving guests a luxurious day out.
-What a day to enjoy with the ultimate The Derby at Epsom Downs Festival 2024 competition, with a prize worth over £1.5m to win!
+Action ends on Saturday 5th June 2027, which sees the famous Betfred Derby take place!

 Partner Events